UK food bank use rises by a third during COVID-19 pandemic

 The trust called on the British government to do more to help people struggling to make a living and not to rely on food banks to fill gaps in the country's welfare system.

-“No one should face the indignity of needing emergency food,’’ Emma Revie, the trust’s chief executive, said.
+“No one should face the indignity of needing emergency food,’ said Emma Revie, the trust’s chief executive.
 “Yet our network of food banks has given out record numbers of food parcels as more and more people struggle without enough money for the essentials.’’

 The British economy suffered one of the deepest and most protracted recessions in the developed world last year.
 The economy shrank by about 10% amid the pandemic.